pantheon-systems/documentation/source/content/guides/custom-upstream/01-custom-upstream.md

 <div className="upstream-content-inner-content">
 <h3>Level 2: Your Custom Upstream</h3>

-The second level repository is a Custom Upstream, where core updates from Pantheon are pulled in and modifications to your common codebase are distributed (e.g. parent theme and plugin/module version updates).
+The second level repository is a Custom Upstream.
+This is where core updates from Pantheon are pulled in and modifications to your common codebase are distributed (e.g. parent theme and plugin/module version updates).

-The Custom Upstream repository is hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/) or other Git repository host <Popover content="Contact support to create a custom upstream from another host." />.
-It's connected to Pantheon and associated with your organization, allowing fellow team members the option to select this repository as a starting point when creating new sites.
+The Custom Upstream repository is hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/) or another Git repository host <Popover content="Contact support to create a custom upstream from another host." />.
+The Custom Upstream repository is connected to Pantheon and associated with your organization, allowing fellow team members the option to select this repository as a starting point when creating new sites.

 </div>
 </div>